An online magazine of news and opinions from the Asia New Zealand Foundation

 Once completed, a wooden stick is sunk into the artwork to separate it from the marble slab and create a lollipop.
 Popular designs include the 12 animals of the Chinese zodiac – this year will be the Year of the Dog.

-Shanghai Xingguang Acrobatic Troop (Mr Li Jie and Mr Zheng Yongqiang)
+Shanghai Xingguang Acrobatic Troupe (Mr Li Jie and Mr Zheng Yongqiang)

 Acrobats exhibiting amazing skills of strength first appeared in China in the annual harvest celebrations some 2000 years ago.